WilsonLe/Denison-Laundry-Status/README.md

 ## IMPORTANT:

-project is under maintenance, please try again when this line is removed.
-I am kinda busy with college lately xD
+~~project is under maintenance, please try again when this line is removed.
+I am kinda busy with college lately xD~~ It turns out the API host expires my auth token.
+All I need to do is setup the interceptor to extract the auth token and update project secrets.
+Now it should work normally.

 ## Table of Content: